krzemmm/MarketingCampaigns/README.md

 How is the development over time for Campaign 1 & 2?

-## Let's visualize the data to answer the questions
+## Let's clean, transform and visualize the data to answer the questions